chrismarquezz/classlink-integration-demo/BEST_PRACTICES.md

 ### 2. Component-Based UI

-**Practice:** The React frontend is broken down into small, reusable components (`StudentDashboard`, `TeacherDashboard`, `ProfileDropdown`).
+**Practice:** The React frontend is broken down into small, reusable components (`StudentDashboard`, `TeacherDashboard`, `ProfileDropdown`, `Modal`).

 **Benefit:** This makes the code easier to understand, debug, and maintain.
 Each component has a single responsibility, and changes to one component are less likely to break another.
 This modularity is a core principle of modern web development.

-### 3. Centralized Data Fetching
+### 3. User-Specific Data Fetching

-**Practice:** All data fetching and processing logic is centralized in the main `App.jsx` component.
-Child components (`StudentDashboard`, etc.) receive data as props.
+**Practice:** After a user authenticates, the frontend calls a secure API that returns only the data relevant to that specific user, rather than fetching the entire database.

-**Benefit:** This creates a clear and predictable data flow.
-It's easy to see where the data comes from and how it's passed through the application, which simplifies debugging and state management.
+**Benefit:** This is highly efficient.
+It minimizes the amount of data transferred over the network and reduces the amount of data processing that needs to happen on the frontend, leading to a faster and more responsive user experience.